simBauer/To_Glue_or_not_to_Glue/README.md

 We also made minor modifications to make things run for our application, e.g. in the config structure such that it is compatible with our datasets and methods.

 Our second contribution is the addition of the TUM facade dataset.
 Our code for the custom evaluation for this dataset follows the Glue Factory code for image pair evaluation.
-We added the tum eval pipeline, the poses geometry, the robust estimator for the absolute pose, and a custom two-view plot.
+We added the following methods:
+- Tum evaluation pipeline
+- Geometry for absolute poses
+- Robust estimator for the absolute pose using OpenCV
+- Custom two-view plot for visualizing the projection error of the matches

 ### Further dependencies